vipyrsec/dragonfly-client-rs/README.md

 extreme (too high or too low), so it's important to tweak it to a good middle ground that works best in your environment.
-However, we have tried our best to provide sensible defaults that will work reasonably efficiently: 20 jobs are requested from the API every 60 seconds, and each scanner thread will wait 10 seconds before polling the internal queue if there are none.
+However, we have tried our best to provide sensible defaults that will work reasonably efficiently: 20 jobs are requested from the API every 60 seconds.

 ### How it works: Detailed Breakdown